We all know how crucial yet exhausting it is to file taxes each year on time. No one wants to do it!

 Always remember that this is a problem that’ll never go away.
 Just because the CRA (Canada Revenue Agency) didn’t contact you yet, that doesn’t mean that they have forgotten.
 They’ll reach out sooner or later!

 Keep in mind, though, that there’s a high chance that by the time they contact you, you may owe them more money than you would’ve thought.

 The maximum number of years to go back to is ten years.

 The deadline for filing taxes in Canada is April 30th.
-As soon as you miss the deadline, there’s a 5% penalty that gets added.
+As soon as you miss the deadline, a 5% penalty gets added.
 There’s also a 1% penalty that’s added for each additional month you’re late.